-Following two wheelchair summits in 2014, NHS England committed to support CCGs to commission more effective, higher-quality wheelchair services.
-In 2015/16, NHS England introduced a national wheelchair dataset.
-This was in order to establish the first centralised dataset about expenditure on, access to, volume, or patient experience of wheelchair services, and was therefore designed to improve transparency and benchmarking.
-This was essential to improving the commissioning of wheelchair services, and similarly to improving outcomes for people who use wheelchairs.
+In 2015/16, NHS England introduced the first centralised national wheelchair dataset about wheelchair services.
+It was designed to improve transparency and benchmarking.
+This was essential to improving the commissioning of wheelchair services, and to improving outcomes for wheelchair users.

-The questions that comprise the data collection were developed through significant discussion and feedback from wheelchair service providers, people who use wheelchairs, the National Wheelchair Managers Forum, CCGs, and other key stakeholders.
-Data is collected quarterly from CCGs.
+The questions that comprise the data collection were developed through significant discussion and feedback from wheelchair service providers, people who use wheelchairs, the National Wheelchair Managers Forum, Clinical Commissioning Groups (CCGs), and other key stakeholders.

 The collection was previously published as an experimental statistic from quarter two of 2015-16 (July – September 2015) to quarter four of 2018-19 (January – March 2019).
-The data can be downloaded from the NHS England website.
+The data can be downloaded from our website.